Main Menu

 8. Read the following story titled ‘Eco-friendly Prithvi’, and tick the most appropriate option(s) given in the brackets.
 Provide a suitable title of your choice for the story.

-peels potatoes, and cuts fruits (physical changes/chemical
+1. Prithvi chops vegetables, peels potatoes, and cuts fruits – S physical changes

-changes).
-He collects the seeds, fruits, and vegetable peels
+2. He collects the seeds, fruits, and vegetable peels into a clay pot – V physical change

-• Collects seeds, fruits, and vegetable peels into a clay pot: physical change (only collecting, no new substance formed).
+3. He collects the seeds, fruits, and vegetable peels into a clay pot — V physical change

 9. Some changes are given here.
 Write physical changes in the area marked ‘A’ and chemical changes in the area marked ‘B’.
 Enter the changes which are both physical and chemical in the area marked ‘C’.
 Process of burning a candle; Tearing of paper; Rusting; Curdling of milk; Ripening of fruits; Melting of ice; Folding of clothes; Burning of magnesium; Mixing baking soda with vinegar.